When is the best time to fly to Kusadasi?

-Kusadasi is one of the most popular resort towns on the southern Aegean Coast, overflowing with shiploads of tourists in summer who increase the year-round population several times over.
+Kusadasi is one of the most popular resort towns on the southern Aegean Coast.
+During summer, shiploads of tourists and visitors on flights to Kusadasi increase the year-round population several times over.
 Once a small fishing village, today the busy town is packed with curios and carpet shops; its proximity to the ruins of Ephesus making it an ideal base for Aegean cruise ships.

 Kusadasi is situated amid splendid coastal scenery and several significant archaeological sites, including the three well-preserved Ionian settlements of Miletus, Priene and Didyma.
 There are plenty of good hotels and restaurants, and ferries link it with the nearby Greek islands of Samos and Mykonos.